 Keyword: coconut, coconut cheesecake, mango desserts, panna cotta, pannacotta

 Line a medium loaf tin with baking paper (see tips in notes).

 Blitz the cookies and coconut in a blend to fine crumbs, add the melted butter and mix well.
 Press evenly and firmly into the base of the prepared tin then place in the fridge to set.

 Beat the cream cheese and sugar together until smooth and creamy.

 Place the boiling water in a separate bowl and sprinkle the gelatine over the top.
-Stir until the gelatine has dissolved.
+Stir until the gelatine has completely dissolved.

-Pour the mango puree and the water into a saucepan and sprinkle the gelatine over the top.
+Pour the 3/4 cup mango puree and the water into a saucepan and sprinkle the gelatine over the top.
 Allow it to "bloom" for 5 minutes (it should look a bit wrinkly by the end).